-- Artistic Creation: Choose an art form and work towards creating a work of art/presentation/performance/installation/panel to be presented to the cohort and faculty.
+- i.
+Artistic Creation: Choose an art form and work towards creating a work of art/presentation/performance/installation/panel to be presented to the cohort and faculty.
 See detailed outline. - ii.
-Presentation: On April 9th, 2024, present the creative piece(s) and lead a brief discussion.
-The discussion will focus on the use of the art pieces to support the certificate themes of wellness, empathy, and collaboration in a team-based context.
+In-Person Presentation: On Tuesday, April 8th, 2025, present the creative piece(s) and lead a brief discussion.
+The discussion will focus on the use of the art pieces to support the certificate themes of wellness, empathy, and collaboration in a teambased context.
 Learners will be asked to comment on the process of collaboration in creating the project and discussion questions.
 See the project outline for further detail.